5 Methods to Improve Your Home Care Business’s ROI

 When scheduling is running smoothly, all stakeholders are better off for it.
 For starters, clients are seen on time at a frequency that fits their needs and by a consistent caregiving team.
 At the same time, caregivers can enjoy greater predictability and much less organizational friction throughout the workday.

-Since switching to AxisCare, one agency was able to give 88% of its caregivers more than 70% of their Preferred Work Hours.
+Since switching to AxisCare scheduling software, one agency was able to give 88% of its caregivers more than 70% of their Preferred Work Hours.
 This had a direct impact on its employee retention, with caregivers staying on board for an average of at least 90 days.

 Method 3: Integrate Compliance With EVV